Narnoocom/ota-widget/README.md

 # ota-widget
-Our OTA inspired embeddable widget
+Our OTA inspired embeddable widget - V1.0 - Feedback encouraged!

 # Installation Process
 There are two widgets that need to be embedded into a website to make the booking flow work.